krabberod/ROD/README.md

 #  Ribosomal Operon Database (ROD)

 This is the future home for the **Ribosomal Operon Database (ROD)**.
-It is still in its early stages and there are bound to be some error
+It is still in its early stages and there are bound to be some errors.

-Current release is ROD v0.4.1.1 - Golden Rod
+The current release is ROD v0.4.1.1 - Golden Rod [![DOI](https://zenodo.org/badge/730400345.svg)](https://zenodo.org/doi/10.5281/zenodo.10948219)
-[![DOI](https://zenodo.org/badge/730400345.svg)](https://zenodo.org/doi/10.5281/zenodo.10948219)

 ---
 ## Updates 23.02.2023
 - Plans for the next version (nicknamed **ROD Stewart**): update and clean some of the taxonomy and provide more statistics.
-- We also have plans for testing different clustering strategies to see how real Operons when treated with common clustering approaches used in many meatbarcoding studies.
+- We also have plans for testing different clustering strategies to see how real Operons when treated with common clustering approaches used in many metabarcoding studies.
 ## Updates 13.02.2023
 ### ROD v0.4
 - **Golden ROD** is born.
 69k glorious whole operons sequence variants from 11k genomes in their full length!
 More stats coming...